![]() |

 improbable

 connections between design and age: Most evidences for a design of nature are due to the many fine-tuned properties of nature that must be "just right" for the natural developments that occurred during astronomical evolution.
-Ironically, when young-earth creationists argue against age-principles (below) they argue against the strongest evidences for one type of intelligent design (above). { What are the other types of intelligent design? }
+Ironically, when young-earth creationists argue against age-principles (below) they argue against the strongest evidences for an intelligent design of the universe.

 This section will help you understand the natural processes that, according to conventional scientific theories, produce astronomical evolution to form stars and galaxies, planets and solar systems.
 By contrast, most proponents of young-universe theories claim this natural evolution could not occur, and all of them think it did not occur.